- What Is The Average Life Expectancy In Canada?

 Life in Canada has enjoyed a steady upward trend for the past century, thanks to better health care, sanitary conditions, diets, and environments.
 Some of the important landmarks on the life expectancy journey in Canada were:

-- 20th century, early 1900s: In the first decade of the twentieth century, the life expectancy for families here in Canada was about 50 years.
-I gave the high death rates from infectious disease, the lack of medical progress, and the difficult living conditions as examples.
+- 20th century, early 1900s: In the early 1920s, life expectancy at birth in Canada was approximately 58–61 years.
+High death rates from infectious diseases, limited medical treatments, and difficult living conditions significantly reduced longevity.

-- Mid-20th Century: Life expectancy greatly increased after World War II, averaging about 68 years in the 1950s.
-The health following SVG has also remarkably improved; progress in healthcare and the invention of antibiotics and vaccination programs contributed greatly to this betterment.
+- Mid-20th Century: Life expectancy greatly increased after World War II, averaging about 68–70 years by the 1950s.
+Public health improvements, antibiotics, and widespread vaccination programs contributed greatly to this progress.

-- Later 20th Century: Later in the 20th century, life expectancy in Canada exceeded 75 years, and there were fewer deaths due to infectious diseases and better access to health care services.
+- Later 20th Century: Later in the 20th century, life expectancy in Canada exceeded 75 years, supported by declining infectious disease mortality and improved access to health care services.

 Factors Influencing Life Expectancy in Canada